MicrosoftDocs/win32/desktop-src/VSS/working-with-file-system-and-security-features.md

 ---
-Description: 'The following are hints for interoperating correctly with various file system and security features that were introduced in Windows Vista and Windows Server 2008.' ms.assetid: '3e8a1fd2-59e5-4f18-aafc-0ce5ac1e1cfa'
+Description: The following are hints for interoperating correctly with various file system and security features that were introduced in Windows Vista and Windows Server 2008. ms.assetid: 3e8a1fd2-59e5-4f18-aafc-0ce5ac1e1cfa
-title: Working with File System and Security Features
+title: Working with File System and Security Features ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Working with File System and Security Features